lucodealethea/ZFIORI_TILES/README.md

 How do they relate with Fiori Apps Library ( https://fioriappslibrary.hana.ondemand.com/ ) ?
 How are Tiles and Target Mapping defined ?

-This development (ongoing) tries to give some insight and requires load this package with https://abapgit.org/.
+This development (ongoing) tries to give some insight and requires to install this package with https://abapgit.org/.

 Create the ZTBC_C_FIORI_APP table then uploading Fiori Apps with SE38 ZTBC_UPL_FIORI_APPS  according to